i7657043/AttachDebuggerToPort/README.md

 .Net Core Console app.
-Attach a Visual Studio debugger to a process executing on a specific port.
+Programmatically attach a Visual Studio debugger to a process executing on a specific port.
 This app targets .Net Core 2.2.

 ## Usage